MohamedSabthar/file/README.md

 ### Example

-The following example shows how to read a file as a byte array by specifying a start and end byte index, along with the file path.
+The following example shows how to read a file as a byte array by specifying a start byte index and size, along with the file path.

 ```ballerina
     byte[] actual = check read("file.txt", 10,14);